rewrking/react-oocontext/README.md

 | `createStore` | A method that creates a store out of a state class |
 | `makeRootStoreProvider` | (optional) A method that takes in a number of store providers and returns a nested provider (less tedious than nesting them manually) |

-Example 1: Defining a state class
+Example 1: Define a state class

 ```ts
 import { BaseState, Action } from "react-oocontext";